hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 A WM instance with value `M` means that any event with value less than `M` can be considered _late_ and ignored.
-It's very important in stream processing as it allows the processors to reason about possible future events and to remove data from state.
+It's very important in stream processing as it allows the processors to reason about possible future events and to remove data from the state.

-We say that a stream is at WM value N when the value of the last received WM is
-N. Since each new WM instance is required to have a higher value, the WM value for the stream is ever-increasing.
+We say that a stream is at WM value N when the value of the last received WM instance is N. Since each new WM instance is required to have a higher value, the WM value for the stream is ever-increasing.

-So-called _WM coalescing_ happens when there are two inputs that are merged into one stream - the lowest current WM value of all the merged streams is forwarded.
+So-called _WM coalescing_ happens when there are two inputs that are merged into one stream - the lowest current WM value of all the merged streams is used for the merged stream.

 #### Example